Home Programming Python vs Rust: Performance, Safety, and When to Use Each

 Python in Web Development

-Django, FastAPI, and Flask have made Python a first-class web development language.
-FastAPI in particular has become remarkably popular for building Python APIs, offering automatic OpenAPI documentation generation, native async support, and performance that approaches Node.js for I/O-bound workloads.
-For data-driven web applications — dashboards, ML-serving APIs, analytics tools — Python’s ability to connect business logic with data processing with a web interface in a single language is a genuine productivity advantage.
+Django, FastAPI and Flask have made Python a first-class web development language.
+FastAPI has in particular become widely used for building Python APIs, providing automatic OpenAPI documentation generation, native async support and performance approaching that of Node.js for I/O-bound workloads.
+For data-driven web applications, dashboards, ML-serving APIs and analytics tools, Python’s ability to connect business logic with data processing and a web interface in a single language is a genuine productivity advantage.

 # A complete working FastAPI endpoint in Python